 We create materials that range from awe-inspiring images and short videos to in-depth articles and inspiring social media posts that explain core astrophysics concepts.
 For example, HubbleSite.org and WebbTelescope.org provide detailed information about our telescope missions and their science.
 We also have a strong social media presence to engage the public; in addition to Facebook and Twitter channels, we are on Instagram and YouTube.
 Our posts include astronomy visualizations that explain everything from star collisions and perspectives on spiral galaxies to monthly guides to stargazing to showcase constellations, deep-sky objects, planets, and events.

 Our work also reaches the public through an array of technologies.
 For example, we have created visualization frame sets for use in documentaries and films, and adapted visualizations for planetarium full-dome formats and 360-degree virtual reality (VR) formats.
 We have contributed astronomical visualizations to NASA’s hyperwalls, which showcase breathtaking, multi-sensory panoramas of high-definition imagery.
 These projects allow our team to combine images, illustrations, and videos to tell complete stories of astronomical topics.
-Our team has also developed, piloted, and refined the Space Telescope Augmented Reality (STAR) app to allow users to explore 3-D models of the Hubble, James Webb, and WFIRST space telescopes.
+Our team has also developed, piloted, and refined the Space Telescope Augmented Reality (STAR) app (for Apple and Android) to allow users to explore 3-D models of the Hubble, James Webb, and WFIRST space telescopes.

 The scientific visualizations and materials we produce allow the public to directly interact with current scientific data and visualize complex processes.
 We will continue to evolve how we communicate science with new technologies.